MysteryBlokHed/Encwork/README.md

-# TTChat
+# Encwork
 Peer-to-peer chat software written in Python.

 ## What is it for?
-TTChat is designed to be a safe chat system that will generate new keys for each session.
+Encwork is designed to be a safe chat system that will generate new keys for each session.
 It's not intended to be used as WhatsApp or a similar chat program, it's for throwaway chats that don't need to/shouldn't be kept.

 ## How is it secured?
-TTChat uses 4096-bit long RSA keys for every message, other than for the public key exchange, which cannot be encrypted.
+Encwork uses 4096-bit long RSA keys for every message, other than for the public key exchange, which cannot be encrypted.
 This should not be a problem, as no computer can get the private key from the public key, and the keys are recreated for every new chat session.

 ### How does it work?